ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

 ^^^^^^^^^^^^^^^^

-While the ModelSummary does not fall within the category of any report associated to computational performance, there is usually a connection between the size of the model and it's demand for computational resources.
-The ModelSummary provides a summary table breaking down the model architecture and the number of trainable parameters per layer.
-The functionality used to create this diagram relies on https://github.com/TylerYep/torchinfo, and for the exact details one can check the function get_model_summary defined as part of the BenchmarkProfiler class.
+While the `ModelSummary` does not fall within the category of any report associated to computational performance, there is usually a connection between the size of the model and it's demand for computational resources.
+The `ModelSummary`  provides a summary table breaking down the model architecture and the number of trainable parameters per layer.
+The functionality used to create this diagram relies on https://github.com/TylerYep/torchinfo, and for the exact details one can check the function `get_model_summary`  defined as part of the `BenchmarkProfiler`  class.
 Below you can find an example of the Model Summary produced.
-Note due to the size of the summary, the screenshot below is truncated, to see a complete summary check the model_summary_.txt file uploaded.
+Note due to the size of the summary, the screenshot below is truncated.

 .. figure:: ../images/profiler/example_model_summary.png
    :alt: Example of AnemoiProfiler's Model Summary - Part I